 What he eats to feel healthy:

-My homemade Coconut Acai Crumble (find the recipe here).
+My homemade Coconut Acai Crumble (get the recipe).

 On his bucket list: